sreenaths/handlebars-helper-import/README.md

   - For the top most import, they must be relative to CWD.
   - In nested imports you can use paths relative to its parent template.
   - If you give a directory name as path, the helper would expect an index template file in it.
-  - You can always use absolute paths.
+  - You can always use absolute paths (/ starts from CWD).
 - File could be of **.hbs** or **.handlebars** extension and the helper would detect it.
 - Helper would throw Errors in the following conditions:
   - If path passed is not of type string.